-Materiality for planning purposes has been based on last year's expenditure and set at £0.7m.
+Materiality for planning purposes has been based on last year's expenditure and set at £1.4 million.

-We are obliged to report uncorrected omissions or misstatements other than those which are 'clearly trivial' to those charged with governance and this has been set at £35,000.
+We are obliged to report uncorrected omissions or misstatements other than those which are 'clearly trivial' to those charged with governance and the threshold for this has been set at £70,000.